Texas judge allows 'Charlie Brown Christmas' poster to go back up

-AUSTIN, Texas, Dec 15 (Reuters) - A Texas judge ordered a school district to allow for the display of a poster inspired by the animated holiday television cartoon "A Charlie Brown Christmas," that the district had banned because it had a Christian message, state officials said on Thursday.
+AUSTIN, Texas (Reuters) - A Texas judge ordered a school district to allow for the display of a poster inspired by the animated holiday television cartoon "A Charlie Brown Christmas," that the district had banned because it had a Christian message, state officials said on Thursday.

 The poster put up this month at a middle school in the central Texas city of Killeen had became a flashpoint in the state's culture wars.